Updated: Jan 6

 Unlike Raju, Ram provides only those answers that Bhavani wants to hear.
 He even clads himself in an uncomfortably short kurta-pyjama, a far cry from his bell-bottoms lifestyle, simply because Bhavani detests Western attires.

 Ram Prasad is duly trained and advised for this moment by his uncle (David), who’s Bhavani’s childhood friend.
 This head-start gives Ram an unfair advantage over other candidates who have no means to find out about Bhavani’s whims and fancies.
 The uncle also insists Ram Prasad woo Bhavani’s daughter, Urmila (Bindiya Goswami).

-The uncle also wants Ram Prasad to woo Bhavani’s daughter, Urmila (Bindiya Goswami).
-Nevertheless, the dude does everything he can to impress his boss.
+Ram Prasad does everything he can to impress his boss.
 He reports early and leaves late, despite company rules that nobody would be paid overtime.
 His work is spot-on, but so is his sycophancy game.
-It is this game that he plays to bail himself out when Bhavani sees him at a hockey match during work hours.
-And the reward: a separate conveyance allowance apart from his monthly salary, and of course, Urmila as wife (the love story forms another hilarious track altogether—not the focus of this post).
+It is this game he plays to bail himself out when Bhavani sights him at a hockey match during work hours, by concocting a cock-and-bull story about an evil twin.
+And the rewards: a job offer for his non-existent twin, apart from a monthly salary and conveyance allowance for his own self, and of course, Urmila as wife (the love story forms another hilarious track altogether—not the focus of this post).

-The film turns out to be a comical journey where one man learns to embrace differences in the end.
-But in reality, we all deserve a happy, peaceful life, which consists of a stimulating time at work, complete with an inclusive, understanding environment.
-So if you are rejected for a job just because you were as honest as Raju, not for being the wrong fit, thank your stars.
+So, if you’re rejected for a job just because you were as honest as Raju, not for being the wrong fit, thank your stars.
 Your potential boss could likely have been a Bhavani, and where there is a Bhavani, there has to be a Ram Prasad, and you don’t want to find yourself in their midst.